45 Kitchen Mistakes You Need to Stop Making

 Just like the raised panel doors, stay away from the 3D look for your cabinets.
 Slab or shaker doors, although give an opposite type of 3D look to your kitchen, will still look aged in your kitchen compared to inset cabinetry.
 Modern drawer pulls are also an inexpensive way to make your cabinets pop.

 Not Using a Cooking Caddy for Quick Clear-Off

-Keep condiments and spices in an easy-to-carry rack to free up countertop space (check out more space-saving tips for a small kitchen).
+Keep condiments and spices in an easy-to-carry rack to free up countertop space.
 You always want salt, cooking oils and your favorite spices next to the stove because you use them every day.
 But they don’t have to take up valuable counter space full time.
 Place them all in a caddy that you can instantly stow in a cabinet after cooking.
 You’ll find caddies in various shapes, sizes and prices at any store that sells kitchenware.

 Not Using an Off-the-Counter Microwave